MaleakhiE/MaleakhiE/README.md

 work individually as well as in a team, happy to learn new things, and easy to adapt.
 Not only I am also proficient in operating several programming languages.

+- 💬 I'm a final year student at the Bandung National Institute of Technology.
 - 🌱 I’m currently learning about Data Science and Engineering.
-- 👯 I’m looking to collaborate on focusing data.
+- 👯 I'm very interested in studying data.

 ---

-### :mailbox:How to reach me:
+### :mailbox:How to reach me :

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>